dlamendola/TheNextRecommendation/README.md

 - OpenAI API to generate embeddings using the `text-embedding-3-small` model
 - pgvector to store embeddings
 - pgvector similarity search using cosine similarity to find most relevant episodes
-- Deployed to AWS using RDS and AppRunner
+- Deployed to AWS using RDS and EC2
 - C# / .NET 9
+- React / TypeScript / react-router